syedhali/EZAudio/README.md

 ####Creating An OpenGL Audio Plot

 You can create an audio plot in the interface builder by dragging in a UIView on iOS or an NSOpenGLView on OSX onto your content area.
-Then change the custom class of the UIView/NSView to EZAudioPlot.
+Then change the custom class of the UIView/NSView to `EZAudioPlot`.
 See full Getting Started page for how to: http://syedharisali.com/projects/EZAudio/getting-started

 Alternatively, you can could create the `EZAudioPlotGL` programmatically